lixinso/spike-spark/README.md

 ![Cluster Overview](./cluster-overview.png)

+# Components

+- Unified analytics engine for large-scale data processing.

+It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs

+- MLLib

+- GraphX

+- Spark SQL

+- Structured Streaming

 # Here are the biggest new features in Spark 3.0

 - 2x performance improvement on TPC-DS over Spark 2.4, enabled by adaptive query execution, dynamic partition pruning and other optimizations